 As your business becomes increasingly social online, you may realise that your customers are responding more positively to pictures and videos than reams of text.
 According to traffic analysis firm, Chartbeat, most visitors only read about 50% of any piece of content they click on.
 Conversely, most will view all content delivered via videos and pictures.
 Small online businesses should take advantage of multimedia for maximum impact.

 Today there are website packages aimed specifically at helping small businesses launch a compelling and effective website in minutes.
 In particular, the latest packages from around £10/month also provide functionality for social media management.

 Time pressure often means that photographers have little time to establish and execute an effective social media strategy to meet modern consumer demands.
-There are no tools within website and hosting packages that can greatly simplify social media activities, with both the rapid creation of social material and the centralised and timely management of multiple channels.
+There are no tools within the website and hosting packages that can greatly simplify social media activities, with both the rapid creation of social material and the centralised and timely management of multiple channels.

 All business owners today would be wise to explore solutions to enable them to satisfy social media expectations in the long term.
-There is a real business value to social media when it can be done in an automated and time efficient manner.
+There is a real business value to social media when it can be done in an automated and time-efficient manner.